NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/technical-tools/documentation.md

               content: >
                 Serious violation of a fundamental right, dilligence in particular is required.
+          visible_when_or:
+            - visible_when_and:
+                - identifier: data1
+                  value: low
+            - visible_when_and:
+                - identifier: data2
+                  value: medium
+                - identifier: data1
+                  value: medium
         - identifier: data5
           title: 5.
 Population size
           content: >